ccb-hms/edw_acs/README.md

 [Request a free Census.gov API key](https://api.census.gov/data/key_signup.html)
 This step is REQUIRED, so your requests are not blocked or throttled by the Census API.

 **Note:** This process takes appx.
 30 HOURS for all tables, all geographical rollups, across all available years.
-The final data is *TODO* fill in final data time here
+The final data is *TODO* fill in final data size here

 ### Installation